quiknode-labs/qn-oss/packages/libs/api/sdk/README.md

 ## Pagination

-For functions that support pagination, use the `first` property to specify the initial amount of results to return.
+For functions that support pagination, use the `first` property to specify the amount of results to return.

-From there, the `endCursor` and can be used to access subsequent pages.
+The returned `data.tokensPageInfo.endCursor` property in the response can be used to access subsequent results.
 This value can be passed in to the `after` property and will return the results after that `endCursor`.

-`hasNextPage` can be used to determine the end of the results, where it will be `false`
+`hasNextPage` can be used to determine the end of the results, where it will be `false`.

 For example, if a response contains: